 The story oscillates between the world of the letters and the present day, and explores questions of whether truth is bound to time and place, and what one’s truth has to do with distance and intimacy within the context of family.
 The script is taken from the couple’s letters, and the music draws from my collaborators’ and my artistic influences spanning contemporary singer-songwriter, indigenous Filipino music, Western classical music, musical theatre, and American jazz.

-0874 has a history of performances at Olney Theatre Center’s Just Arts celebrations in 2020 and 2021, a featured interview with StoryCorps by NPR, a 2020 NuWorks finalist at NYC off-Broadway theatre Pan Asian Rep, and a selection in the Syracuse, NY-based BLACC Pop-Up Series.
+0874 has a history of performances at Olney Theatre Center’s Just Arts celebrations in 2020 and 2021, a featured interview with On The Record by WYPR, StoryCorps by NPR, a 2020 NuWorks finalist at NYC off-Broadway theatre Pan Asian Rep, and a selection in the Syracuse, NY-based BLACC Pop-Up Series.

 0874 is a love story, but it’s also a Filipino immigrant story.
 And it felt wrong to tell it wearing an $8 piece of clothing global fast-fashion brand with tag that says “Made in the Philippines.”

 That’s why I’m proud to collaborate with Filipino-American designers with Fil/Am soft-serve-swirl in their threads, environmental sustainability on their minds, and creative dignity for their workers at their core.